-The journal charges Open Access Publication Fee of EURO 15 per page for papers of less than 100 printed pages.
+The journal charges Open Access Publication Fee (see Article Processing Charges: http://zookeys.pensoft.net/about#ArticleProcessingCharges).
 Publication fees for larger papers will be discounted and can be negotiated with the Managing Editor.

 Open Access Publication Fees are usually covered by institutional funds and grants.
 Discounts/waivers can be requested by private and retired zoologists, scientists from low- and middle-level income countries, postgraduate students, especially in case of exceptionally good manuscripts.